Fictional Columbia Alumni: Film Edition

 Jennifer Garner and Ben Affleck in "Daredevil." ©2003 Twentieth Century Fox.

-As told in the original Marvel comics, “Daredevil” Matt Murdock studied at Columbia Law School before becoming an attorney by day and crime-fighting superhero by night.
-In the 2003 Daredevil movie, Ben Affleck stars as Murdock alongside Jennifer Garner and Jon Favreau, who play fellow Columbia Law alumni Elektra Natchios and Foggy Nelson, respectively.
+As told in the original Marvel comics, “Daredevil” Matt Murdock studied law at Columbia before becoming an attorney by day and crime-fighting superhero by night.
+In the 2003 Daredevil movie, Ben Affleck stars as Murdock alongside Jennifer Garner and Jon Favreau, who play fellow Columbia alumni Elektra Natchios and Foggy Nelson, respectively.

 Kate Hudson in "How to Lose a Guy in 10 Days"